iPhone 3G One Week In

 TwinkleAnother annoyance surrounds SMS.
 When on silent you only get a single vibration on new message, which is easily missed.
 My old phone did three, which was better.
 Also when you get an SMS my old phone would show an envelope on the black and white standby screen.
 With the iPhone you have to wake it up to see if you’ve got a message after the display goes back off.

-Maybe I’m easily sold on such things but the UI is truly beautiful and being solely finger driven is revolutionarily (on a phone).
+Maybe I’m easily sold on such things but the UI is truly beautiful and being solely finger driven is revolutionary (on a phone).
 I’m a happy customer.

 FacebookMoPhoTo